saltyorg/docs/docs/sandbox/apps/unifi.md

 ## What is it?

-[Unifi Controller](https://www.ui.com/download/unifi/){: target=_blank rel="noopener noreferrer" } software is a powerful, enterprise wireless software engine ideal for high-density client deployments requiring low latency and high uptime performance.
+[Unifi Controller](https://www.ui.com/download/unifi/) software is a powerful, enterprise wireless software engine ideal for high-density client deployments requiring low latency and high uptime performance.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|